lbjlaq/Antigravity-Manager/README_EN.md

 *   **Smart Recommendation**: The system uses a real-time algorithm to filter and recommend the "Best Account" based on quota redundancy, supporting **one-click switching**.
 *   **Active Account Snapshot**: Visually displays the specific quota percentage and the last synchronization time of the currently active account.

-### 2. 🔐 Professional AI Account Management & Proxy System (v3.3.1)
+### 2. 🔐 Powerful Account Manager
-*   **OAuth 2.0 Authorization (Auto/Manual)**: Pre-generates a copyable authorization URL so you can finish auth in any browser; after the callback, the app auto-completes and saves the account (use “I already authorized, continue” if needed).
+*   **OAuth 2.0 Authorization (Auto/Manual)**: Pre-generates a copyable authorization URL so you can finish auth in any browser; after the callback, the app auto-completes and saves the account (use "I already authorized, continue" if needed).
 *   **Multi-dimensional Import**: Supports single token entry, JSON batch import, and automatic hot migration from V1 legacy databases.
 *   **Gateway-level Views**: Supports switching between "List" and "Grid" views.
 Provides 403 Forbidden detection, automatically marking and skipping accounts with permission anomalies.

-### 3. Protocol Conversion & Relay (API Proxy)
+### 3. 🔌 Protocol Conversion & Relay (API Proxy)
 *   **Multi-Protocol Adaptation (Multi-Sink)**:
     *   **OpenAI Format**: Provides `/v1/chat/completions` endpoint, compatible with 99% of existing AI apps.
     *   **Anthropic Format**: Provides native `/v1/messages` interface, supporting all features of **Claude Code CLI** (e.g., chain-of-thought, system prompts).